|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Vorsatzblatt: The endpapers (or “endleaves”) of a book, usually of a heavier kind of paper than that used for the body of the book; it is double the size of the normal book pages, with one-half glued to the inside of the cover [Deckel] and the base of the title page.
 In older books, these end-pages are often decorative or marbled.
 The next page is the title page, which is the first page of the body of the book (all of the same kind of paper).

 WS: Winter Semester.
-See: Semester.
+See entry for: Semester.

-Zeugnis: Letter of recommendation (see: Testimonia).
+Zeugnis: Letter of recommendation (see entry for: Testimonia).

 Copyright ©2006 Steve Naragon (Manchester University)